hassansin/hassansin.github.io/_posts/2017-05-07-implementing-websocket-protocol-in-go.markdown

 ## Data Frame Transfer

-After completing the handshake without any error, we are ready to read/write data from the client.
+After completing the handshake without any error, we are ready to read/write data from/to the client.
 Websocket spec defines a [specific frame format](https://tools.ietf.org/html/rfc6455#section-5.2) to be used between client & servers.
 Bit patterns of each frame is described below.

 {% highlight text %}
        0                   1                   2                   3